strider-paff-shell/silentdragonlite-cli/README.md

-## Zecwallet CLI - A command line ZecWallet light client.
+## SilentDragonLite CLI - A command line SilentDragon light client.

 `zecwallet-cli` is a command line ZecWallet light client.
 To use it, download the latest binary from the releases page and run `./zecwallet-cli`